Serving the community in the Elswick, Westgate and Wingrove wards of Newcastle upon Tyne.

 A charitable company with a community vision, Centre West works to give residents a voice in the issues that matter in the Newcastle.
 Local people are at the heart of our work – our Trustees are local people and specialists with a passion for making a difference.

-If you would like to make a difference and join our Board we would love to hear from you. (see contact details below).
+If you would like to make a difference and join our Board, we would love to hear from you.
+(See contact details below).

 Centre West grew from the successful Newcastle New Deal for Communities programme, with a focus on issues like jobs, health, education and the environment – and above all, a strong, safe community.